jmwollny/json/README.md

 ### Running the extension

-To run the extension simply navigate to a URL that matches the pattern defined in the manifest.json and you should see something like this.
+To run the extension simply navigate to a URL that matches the pattern defined in the manifest.json and you should see the JSON nicely formatted.

 ### Debugging